xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 ## Bundles

 Guicey intended to extend dropwizard abilities (not limit).
-But to get access for these extended abilities you will need to use `GuiceyBundle` instead of dropwizard `ConfiguredBundle`.
+But to get access for these extended abilities you'll need to use `GuiceyBundle` instead of dropwizard `ConfiguredBundle`.

 Bundles lifecycle and methods are the same, just guicey bundle provide more abilities.